firefly¶

 scipy

-tells Heroku to run firefly
+This Procfile tells Heroku to run firefly serving the predict

-function inside the model
+function inside the model script.

 # Procfile